 Choose your seed carefully.
 You will want the seed mix to contain plants that will survive the levels of sun and soil type you are giving them as well as the moisture levels available to them.
 Your seed mix should contain some high impact annuals and biennial plants, as well as perennial plants.
 Long term the perennials will form the backbone of your planting, but they will be a little slower to establish so annuals and biennials are essential to fill the gaps that would be otherwise become occupied by undesirable weeds.
 These annuals and biennials will become less over time as the perennials assert themselves and the aesthetic starts to take shape, but this is the intended natural order of things.

-Scalp the chosen area of ground by removing the turf.
-Rake the soil just to break the surface only.
-Don’t cultivate the soil; you will bring weed seeds to the surface, which will then germinate.
-Instead, apply a sowing mulch of sharp sand to keep soil borne weeds from germinating and nutrient levels low.
-Broadcast sow the seed into the surface of the sand, rake over and tread to firm.
-If cats or other animals digging is an issue, peg a jute matting over the top.
+Scalp the chosen area of ground by mowing very closely.
+Use a collection box to take that material away.
+Don’t cultivate the soil; it is bad for the climate, for the soil and you will only bring weed seeds to the surface, which will then germinate.
+Instead, rake, or better still scarify with a motorised scarifier, the area soil just to break the surface.
+Broadcast sow the seed into the surface, rake over and tread to firm.
+If cats or other animals digging is an issue, peg a fine jute matting over the top.
 The plants will grow through the matting.
 The jute will decompose naturally over the course of 2 or 3 years, which is sufficient time for the ground to consolidate naturally and the planting to thicken sufficiently that cats no longer become an issue.
-Finally, water well.
+Finally, water well if no significant rain is expected soon.

 The alternative method is to plant young plants directly into the lawn and leave them and the lawn to grow together.
 Planting with young plants in pots of between 8cm and 1 litre in size helps with establishment and long term drought tolerance.

-This has some advantages in that you can start even earlier in the year than by seed, as soil warmth is not required for germination, there is less ground preparation involved and the result is truer to the eventual planting you intend.
+This method has some advantages as it is a bit more flexible than by seed.
+You can undertake planting in late autumn, through winter to early spring, if you were a bit slow off the mark (although early autumn is still optimal), as soil warmth is not required for germination.
+There is less ground preparation involved and the result is truer to the eventual planting you intend.
+There isn’t the issue of seed loss too.
 You can be less random with this approach as it allows the gardener to be more specific with regards to plant positions and create plant associations, if they so desire, a little more like one might with a traditional border.

 Prepare the area by cutting the grass short with a mower on your lowest setting.
 Don’t worry if it scalps the grass in places.
 Next, scarify the grass hard to really knock it back.
 Punish it and remove all the grass clippings and other material.
 Don’t encourage the grass by leaving the clippings in situ.
 Dig small holes and plant.
 Don’t fertilise or mulch, you will only encourage the grass around it to grow well and smother the plant.
 Water the plants in well.